maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 \end{bmatrix}.
 $$

 To talk about multilinear algebra and to gain a principled understanding of tensors, I will expose the idea that $v$ and $M$ are _both_ matrices, each of which simultaneously identifies a vector and a linear map.
-To tell the complate story behind this, I will establish three resources below and explain afterward.
+For a richer support, I will establish three resources below and explain their relationship afterward.

 {{% hint title="3.8.
 Remark" %}}